 First, the exceptions listed above apply.
 If the employee catches COVID-19 at work while completing personal tasks, then it could be work-related and be subject to a workers’ comp claim but not necessarily be OSHA recordable.

-As another example, an employee can choose to pursue a workers’ compensation claim as a result of work-related COVID-19 even if they don’t receive medical treatment and aren’t an OSHA recordable case.
+As another example, an employee can choose to pursue a workers’ compensation claim as a result of work-related COVID-19 even if they don’t receive medical treatment beyond first aid and aren’t an OSHA recordable case.

 General guidance suggests that if a client has a COVID-19 case that is demonstrably work-related, then they should file a claim if they wish to do so.

-Only the most severe cases tend to be admitted to hospitals or receive specialist care, which means a worker may experience intense symptoms and long-term effects but may not qualify for hospital care.
-Even then, we are not yet at a point where there is enough data to safely say what the virus does to the body over the long-term.
+Only the most severe cases tend to be admitted to hospitals or receive specialist care.
+Clients may find it’s more common for a worker to experience intense symptoms and long-term effects but never make it to a hospital.
+Even then, we are not yet at a point where there is enough data to safely say what the virus does to the body over the long-term, so the claims could be delayed into 2021 or beyond as knowledge of the virus grows.

 Just as there are differences in the way each system counts “days away from work,” differences in work-relatedness also exist.